Sekolah Dato' Abdul Razak

-Sekolah Dato' Abdul Razak (Dato' Abdul Razak School; abbreviated SDAR) is a premiere, Sekolah Berasrama Penuh (Fully Residential School) for boys in Seremban, Negeri Sembilan, Malaysia.
+Sekolah Dato' Abdul Razak (Dato' Abdul Razak School; abbreviated SDAR) is a premiere, Sekolah Berasrama Penuh (Fully Residential School) for male students in Seremban, Negeri Sembilan, Malaysia.
 It is one of the most prestigious schools in Malaysia, selecting the best students in the country and is named after Abdul Razak Hussein.

 It was known as a Smart School, before becoming a Cluster School in 2008.
 In 2010, SDAR was selected as one of the 20 Sekolah Berprestasi Tinggi or High Performance schools in Malaysia.
+SDAR is also part of 'School of Global Excellence', SGE, a special school project set by the Ministry of Education.
+In 2025, the school has been given "Apple Distinguished School" designation.
 The school is known for its rugby and foyer program.